-Lewis Hamilton says he is “figuring out” his Ferrari after a difficult Friday of running at the Japanese Grand Prix, but believes he has a “north star” to guide setup changes ahead of qualifying.
+Lewis Hamilton says he is still “figuring out” his Ferrari after a tricky Friday of running at Suzuka, though he believes he has a clear reference point to guide setup changes ahead of Saturday qualifying.
+Hamilton ended the second practice session roughly eight tenths slower than Oscar Piastri and spent the day battling oversteer — a handling issue that also affected team-mate Charles Leclerc.

-Red Bull continued to struggle, with Max Verstappen 10th and about 1.4 seconds off the top time, suggesting a fight just to reach Q3 at Suzuka.
-The team brought new sidepods, floor and engine cover to the event, but the upgrades did not immediately translate into better balance or grip.
+Red Bull struggled to find balance and grip, with Max Verstappen 10th and roughly 1.4 seconds off the top time, raising questions about their ability to reach Q3 at Suzuka.
+The team brought a package of upgrades — new sidepods, a revised floor and an updated engine cover — but the parts did not immediately deliver the expected gains.

 Sky Sports F1 Japanese GP schedule